Summer Camp Registration Now Open!

 Does not include Championship registration fees if a student’s team qualifies

-We have regular twice weekly meetings during the off season.
+We have in-person weekly meetings during the off season.
 These meetings will work on basic skill and team building in preparation for the upcoming season.
 Wednesday evening and Saturday afternoon are our traditional meeting days.
 We recognise and encourage student/family travel during the summer and thus the off season schedule is much more flexible.

 Additional skill building workshops offered in the off season vary year to year based on team needs and mentor/trainer availability.
 Past workshops have included CAD (intro to advanced), programming, welding, 3d printing, and powder coating.